Amélie Gormand

 About

-Amélie Gormand is a scholar working on Molecular Biology, Physiology and Computational Theory and Mathematics.
-According to data from OpenAlex, Amélie Gormand has authored 8 papers receiving a total of 424 indexed citations (citations by other indexed papers that have themselves been cited), including 7 papers in Molecular Biology, 2 papers in Physiology and 2 papers in Computational Theory and Mathematics.
-Recurrent topics in Amélie Gormand’s work include Metabolism, Diabetes, and Cancer (4 papers), FOXO transcription factor regulation (2 papers) and Adipose Tissue and Metabolism (2 papers).
-Amélie Gormand is often cited by papers focused on Metabolism, Diabetes, and Cancer (4 papers), FOXO transcription factor regulation (2 papers) and Adipose Tissue and Metabolism (2 papers).
+Amélie Gormand is a scholar working on Molecular Biology, Computational Theory and Mathematics and Physiology.
+According to data from OpenAlex, Amélie Gormand has authored 9 papers receiving a total of 430 indexed citations (citations by other indexed papers that have themselves been cited), including 8 papers in Molecular Biology, 3 papers in Computational Theory and Mathematics and 2 papers in Physiology.
+Recurrent topics in Amélie Gormand's work include Metabolism, Diabetes, and Cancer (4 papers), Computational Drug Discovery Methods (3 papers) and FOXO transcription factor regulation (2 papers).
+Amélie Gormand is often cited by papers focused on Metabolism, Diabetes, and Cancer (4 papers), Computational Drug Discovery Methods (3 papers) and FOXO transcription factor regulation (2 papers).
 Amélie Gormand collaborates with scholars based in United Kingdom, Sweden and Denmark.
-Amélie Gormand's co-authors include Olga Göransson, Eva Degerman, Bilal Omar, Emma Henriksson, Walter Kölch, Kei Sakamoto, Kristoffer Ström, Thomas E. Jensen, Richard Orton and David Gilbert and has published in prestigious journals such as Journal of Cell Science, AJP Endocrinology and Metabolism and Journal of Cellular Biochemistry.
+Amélie Gormand's co-authors include Olga Göransson, Eva Degerman, Bilal Omar, Emma Henriksson, Walter Kölch, Kei Sakamoto, Kristoffer Ström, Thomas E. Jensen, David Gilbert and Oliver Sturm and has published in prestigious journals such as SHILAP Revista de lepidopterología, Journal of Cell Science and American Journal of Physiology-Endocrinology and Metabolism.

 In The Last Decade